AbisheK0726/eng130-cloud-computing/README.md

 ![2 Tier Architecture](images/2-tier-arch.png)

 The 2-tier architecture is a simple architecture that consists of a presentation layer and a data layer.
 The presentation layer is the user interface, and the data layer is the database.
+The separation of the presentation layer and the data layer is the key to the 2-tier architecture.

+### Benefits of 2 Tier Architecture

+- **Easy to understand**: The 2-tier architecture is easy to understand because it is simple.
+It consists of a presentation layer and a data layer.
+The presentation layer is the user interface, and the data layer is the database.

+- **Easy to maintain**: The 2-tier architecture is easy to maintain because it is simple.
+It consists of a presentation layer and a data layer.
+The presentation layer is the user interface, and the data layer is the database.

+- **Easy to scale**: The 2-tier architecture is easy to scale because it is simple.
+It consists of a presentation layer and a data layer.
+The presentation layer is the user interface, and the data layer is the database.

+- **Easy to deploy**: The 2-tier architecture is easy to deploy because it is simple.
+It consists of a presentation layer and a data layer.
+The presentation layer is the user interface, and the data layer is the database.

 ### User Data